 Displays a scroll-down list of profiles available for use during conversion.
 Each profile contains a set of conversion parameters designed to decode measurement data files produced by the indicated sensor.
 Choose one profile from the list, or, if necessary, create one.
-See Section 2.1.1, on Page 35 for help.
-Once all the appropriate fields have been entered, click the Convert button to start converting IMU data into IMR format.
+See Section 2.1.2, Creating / Modifying a Conversion Profile on page 34 for help.
+After all the appropriate fields have been entered, click the Convert button to start converting IMU data into IMR format.
 A message window appears to show the status of the conversion process.